Chain mail and silky skirts contrast at Milan fashion week

 “For me, every girl is a butterfly that should fly,” designer Roberto Cavalli told Reuters TV before the JustCavalli show, which included patterned bras exposed under plunging necklines.

-Asked about the collection, Cavalli said: “I think that I put all my fantasy, all my love of the natural, because for me nature is colours.”
+Asked about the collection, Cavalli said: “I think that I put all my fantasy, all my love of the natural, because for me nature is colors.”

 Blugirl designer Anna Molinari said the best-selling accessory in her range was a canvas bag embroidered with three-dimensional flowers, adding that the brand’s strongest markets are in Asia, Russia and France.